mikefogelj/WorkOS-SSO-Example/node-sso-example/README.md

 4. Create a `.env` file in the project root folder (node-sso-example).

+5. In the "Redirects" section on the WorkOS Dashboard, add http://localhost:8000/callback as the default Redirect URI.

+- More information on how to do this can be found here: https://workos.com/docs/sso/redirect-uris

-5. Grab your API Key and Client ID from your WorkOS Dashboard in the "API Keys" section, and enter these in the .env file like so:
+6. Grab your API Key and Client ID from your WorkOS Dashboard in the "API Keys" section, and enter these in the .env file like so:

     ```bash
     WORKOS_API_KEY=sk_xxxxxxxxxxxxx